geraldmc/algo-bio/GMcC-PP01/README.md

 │       ├── __init__.py
 │       └── io.py
 ```
-To run the program change directories `cd Program-HW1` and execute the file named `driver.py` as described.
+To run the program change directories to `GMcC-PP01` and execute the file `driver.py` as described.
 For purposes of this assignment (to test parsing of input and writing of output) please enter the following at the command prompt:

 ```
 >> python driver.py -file